To view the organizational chart, click on the thumbnail above.

 Anne Richer, Director, Finance

 Responsible for ensuring that CCSA's financial and reporting systems are effective so that it has the capacity to meet its strategic directions, and internal and external reporting requirements.
 The Director of Finance acts as the leading interface between management and the Board of Directors' Finance and Audit Committees on financial matters.

 Director, Public Affairs and Communications

 Responsible for promoting CCSA as Canada's national, unique voice on substance-related issues by providing a range of public affairs, government relations and communications services and advice to support CCSA's leadership priorities and activities.
 Ensures support of CCSA's strategic directions and the activities of other divisions through marketing, communications, publishing and translation.

 Darlene Pinto, Director, Human Resources

 Responsible for leading the design and implementation of progressive, innovative and cost-effective employee programs and practices to enhance the working environment and culture so as to increase employee engagement.
 Ensures ongoing support of CCSA employees by delivering results in Human Resource policy development, performance management, professional development, staffing and compensation.

-Rebecca Jesseman, Director, Information Systems and Web Services, and Senior Policy Advisor
+Christine Boisvert, Director, Information Systems and Web Services

 Responsible for optimizing the use of tools and processes to achieve organizational efficiency and effective information management and information technology practices.
 The Director of Information Systems and Web Services is also responsible for enhancing CCSA’s online presence and performance.